matthewglasenapp/hla_resolve/docs/technical_reference.md

 HLA-DQA1, HLA-DQB1, and HLA-DRB1 reconstruct poorly enough in their intronic and UTR sequence that the pass 3 full-gene comparison often lands on the wrong fourth field.
 For these three genes only, the fourth field is re-derived from the reads themselves.
 The three-field lineage from pass 2 is never changed, and no other gene is touched.
 The step is implemented in `reconsensus_drdq.py`, gated by `reconsensus_drdq` in `config.py`, and runs for PacBio only.

 For each gene the pipeline takes the two pass 3 calls, pulls the reads over the gene window from the haplotagged BAM, and rebuilds a consensus for each haplotype against an IPD-IMGT/HLA reference sequence.
 Each consensus is then re-matched by edit distance against every fourth-field option inside its own three-field group, using the exon plus intron core rather than the full sequence, so that unreliable UTR reconstruction cannot decide the call.

-Ties go to the lowest fourth field.
+When the core cannot separate two or more fourth-field candidates, the comparison is repeated over the untranslated regions trimmed to the span shared by every tied candidate, so each is scored across an identical interval.
+Anything still tied goes to the lowest fourth field.

 The gene window comes from the span of the gene's filtered VCF plus 3 kb on each side, falling back to the annotated gene coordinates when the VCF is empty.